zhenisduissekov/http-3rdparty-task-service/README.md

 This is an HTTP server that makes requests to 3rd-party services.

 * The client sends a task to the service to perform as an http request to 3rd-party services.
 * The task is described in json format, the generated task id is returned in response and its execution starts in the background.
+* The client must have a method that can be used to find out the status of the task.

-### Instructions
+## Instructions
 * run program
 ```
     go run ./cmd/main.go
 ```

 * run tests
 ```